nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 ![Complex hello inside an SVG](./hello-complex.svg)

 The new changes add a bit of style to the whole image.
 The text is centered and the font changed.
+Also, the emoji hand is waving to us.
 Let's make it fancier.

 ```svg
 <svg fill="none" viewBox="0 0 600 300" width="600" height="300" xmlns="http://www.w3.org/2000/svg">